Visual-Language-Guided Task Planning for Horticultural Robots

 \section{Abstract}

 Crop monitoring is essential for precision agriculture, but current systems lack high-level reasoning.
-We introduce a novel, modular framework that uses a Visual Language Model (VLM) to guide robotic task planning, interleaving input queries with action primitives.
+We introduce a novel, modular framework that uses a Vision Language Model (VLM) to guide robotic task planning by actively querying heterogeneous data sources—including enriched RGB camera feeds and 2D semantic occupancy maps—interleaved with robotic action primitives.
 We contribute a comprehensive benchmark for short- and long-horizon crop monitoring tasks in monoculture and polyculture environments.
-Our main results show that VLMs perform robustly for short-horizon tasks (comparable to human success), but exhibit significant performance degradation in challenging long-horizon tasks.
-Critically, the system fails when relying on noisy semantic maps, demonstrating a key limitation in current VLM context grounding for sustained robotic operations.
+Our results show that while zero-shot VLMs perform robustly for short-horizon tasks (achieving 87\% success, comparable to human experts), success drops significantly to under 10\% for complex long-horizon, multi-target tasks.
+Despite this decline, task completion rates remain above 76 \% under noiseless conditions.
+Critically, the system degrades when relying on noisy semantic maps, demonstrating a key limitation in current VLM context grounding for sustained robotic operations.
 This work offers a deployable framework and critical insights into VLM capabilities and shortcomings for complex agricultural robotics.\\ \href{https://kendallkoe.com/Visual-Language-Guided-Task-Planning-for-Horticultural-Robots/}{https://kendallkoe.com/Visual-Language-Guided-Task-Planning-for-Horticultural-Robots/}.